CFB North Bay: Fighter squadrons

 In addition to its fighter squadrons, from September 1956 – September 1960, North Bay operated a CF-100 Staging Detachment at Lakehead Airport in Fort William, Ontario.
 A pair of CF-100 interceptors from the base were deployed, or "staged", at the Lakehead to defend the Northwest Ontario and Manitoba regions of the country.

 In 1960 the staging detachment was changed from a fighter to a TACAN (Tactical Air Navigation) unit.
 RCAF Station North Bay also operated a second TACAN unit at Kapuskasing, in Northern Ontario.
 "TACAN" is a radio navigation beacon that helps military aircrew determine their location and direction of flight.
 In the 1950s and 1960s it was an indispensable aid when traversing the vast Canadian wilderness landscape.
-Flight computers in aircraft then were Stone Age compared to today, and navigation-assistance systems such as the Global Positioning System (GPS) did not exist.
+Flight computers in aircraft then were primitive compared to modern counterparts, and navigation-assistance systems such as the Global Positioning System (GPS) did not exist.
 To get lost over Canada presented airmen with the prospect of running out of fuel and having to eject or crash-land in some of the wildest territory in North America.
 Wrecks and bodies were sometimes not found for weeks, months or years; some have never been found.
 To give an idea of the roughness of the Canadian wilderness: even though authorities knew the general location, it took four years to find a rocket pod full of live rockets that had jettisoned from a jet fighter in 1958 when a switch malfunctioned.

 Both of North Bay's TACAN units were disbanded in the 1960s, but TACAN sites are still found throughout the country today, some providing assistance to civilian as well as military aviators.

 A concern for northern and bush operations in Canada was in identifying the Magnetic North Pole, benchmark for all land, sea and air compasses in the northern hemisphere.
 The exact position of the Magnetic North Pole was not pinpointed until flyers from 22 Wing in 1948 plotted the exact position.
 At that point, 22 Wing was a photographic flying unit stationed at CFB Rockcliffe, Ontario, mapping and charting the country, separate from and unrelated to the air base at North Bay.